 Grants to Montana organizations for the implementation of habitat restoration projects.
 Funding is intended to support projects that enhance the habitats of one or more priority wildlife species by managing, controlling, and eradicating harmful weeds.
 Eligible activities include herbicide, mechanical, biocontrol, and re-seeding treatments.

-Priorities for funding include lands that are open to public hunting and involve priority wildlife habitats; noxious weed infestations that directly impact habitat functions; broad partnerships; proposals with leveraging beyond the minimum match funding requirement; projects that retain or restore native plant communities; and projects operating at large landscape scales.
+Projects are intended to be focused on ecologically important wildlife habitats with landscape-scale benefits.
+Grants, which are paid in the form of reimbursed expenses, may be issued for up to five years’ duration.
+Priorities for funding include: landscape-scale projects lands that are open to public hunting and involve priority wildlife habitats; noxious weed infestations that directly impact habitat functions; broad partnerships involving multiple landowners; proposals with leveraging beyond the minimum match funding requirement; projects that retain or restore native plant communities.

 The Montana Wildlife Habitat Improvement Act was passed into law by the 2017 Legislature.
 The purpose of the act is to make federal funding available to restore priority wildlife habitats by managing noxious weeds.
 Grant dollar expenditures are limited to herbicides and additives, biological control agents, materials required for restoration seeding, fencing for prescribed grazing management (permanent electric and barbed wire) and associated contracted services for the above treatments and improvements.